brendan0403/BonesSegmentation/README.md

 ## Training

+Once the data has been pre-processed, the network is ready to be trained.
 Training on 150 epochs takes around 8 hours with a Nvidia geforce gtx 1080 TI (batch size=32).
 However 60 epochs are enough.
+For the training I used the DICE coefficient as a cost function.
+Check the notebook training.ipynb for more hyperparameters.

 ![training](https://user-images.githubusercontent.com/39532549/45259475-26591b00-b38b-11e8-84aa-d9b5c9164c26.png)

-For the training I used the DICE coefficient as a cost function.
-Check the notebook training.ipynb for hyperparameters.

 ## Networks combination